paulpanwang/aved/doc/PASCALVISION.md

 ![Midwater results](img/pascalvocvisionresults000001.jpg)

 A small example is available in the data/midwater folder.
-These images were captured around 300 meters depth from an autonomous underwater vehicle at MBARI.
+These images were extracted a video clip recorded at approximately 300 meters depth from an autonomous underwater vehicle.

-Data was trained with the [faster_rcnn_resnet101_coco_300_smallanchor_random_crop_image_mean_stride8](https://github.com/underh20cv/tfdetection/tree/master/models/faster_rcnn_resnet101_coco_300_smallanchor_random_crop_image_mean_stride8) model and run on still images first.
+Data was trained with the [faster_rcnn_resnet101_coco_300_smallanchor_random_crop_image_mean_stride8](https://github.com/underh20cv/tfdetection/tree/master/models/faster_rcnn_resnet101_coco_300_smallanchor_random_crop_image_mean_stride8) model and run on each frame in the sequence first.

 First uncompress the example with: